Amazon SageMaker

 Model type specification (for common model formats):

-This helps format requests properly for the specific model type deployed on your endpoint.
+This specifies a format handler to properly structure requests and parse responses for the model container type deployed on your endpoint.

 -